Identifying Amanitas30th August 2015

 The Amanita Family

-The Amanita Family is certainly one of the most interesting for foragers, and definitely one that any novice forager should quickly familiarise themselves with.
+The Amanita family is certainly one of the most interesting for foragers, and definitely one we recommend the novice forager to familiarise themselves with.

-The Amanita family contains roughly 24 species in Britain and some are among the most deadly poisonous mushrooms in the world.
+The Amanita family contains roughly 24 species throughout the British Isles and some of these are amongst the most deadly poisonous mushrooms in the world.

 Of the 24, at least 5 are listed as deadly among the books I own.
-Those are The Death Cap, The Destroying Angel, The Gemmed Amanita, The Panther Cap and The Spring Amanita.
-Not all of those are pictured here as I haven’t had the chance to photograph them all yet. 🙁
+These are The Death Cap, The Destroying Angel, The Gemmed Amanita, The Panther Cap and the rare Spring Amanita.

-Some Amanitas are edible but they are not mushrooms we consider safe for the novice forager.
-The most important thing for any novice forager to learn is how to recognise the Amanitas and what edibles they can look like.
+Some Amanitas are edible, but we don’t consider them safe for the novice forager.
+One of the most important things for any mushroom enthusiast to learn, is how to recognise the Amanita family; and in particular, the edible mushrooms that they could be confused with.

 Before even considering eating any of the edible members of this family, or picking any mushroom that can look similar to them, it is worth noting that there is no known cure for the combination of toxins found in some Amanitas.

-A slow death is likely if you ingest these mushrooms, accompanied by terrible pain and extreme gastric problems as they destroy your internal organs.
+A slow death is likely if you ingest these mushrooms, accompanied by extreme gastric problems and terrible pain as they destroy your internal organs…

 Mushrooms that can be confused with Amanitas: